brightdolphins/BrightDolphinsWebsite/README.md

 3. Wait for the process to be finished, after it is done the text will appear on the logs below.
 4. Check the live site, and make sure the change is made without any problem

+> [!NOTE]
-## If the site doesn't deploy correctly
+> If the site doesn't deploy correctly
-* try clear plugin cache by going to _WP2Static_ and _cache_ and click _Delete all caches_ ,then try _Generate static site_ again
+> try clearing plugin cache by going to _WP2Static_ and _cache_ and clicking _Delete all caches_ , then try _Generate static site_ again
-* try reinstall the plugin by click _plugins_ on the left menu, locate WP2Static.
+> try reinstalling the plugin by clicking _plugins_ on the left menu, locate WP2Static.
 Click disable and delete it.
 Then follow this [instruction]((https://drive.google.com/file/d/1G18BTVJv993nNFKB7rzRdIDpApjImJaF/view?usp=drive_link))

-_You may need to change the plugin version to the older or new one if the current version doesn't work on your PC you can search around on your search engine for it._
+>_You may need to change the plugin version to the older or new one if the current version doesn't work on your PC you can search around on your search engine for it._